mninc/premium-history-links/README.md

 # premium history links

-Get all the history links from a premium search page so you can give them to another user to suggest.
+Get all the in-date history links from a premium search page so you can give them to another user to suggest.

 ## Installation